How to Embroider a Leaf: Explore Different Stitches and Styles for Stunning Results

 How to embroider leaves and stems

-Learning how to embroider a leaf was one of the first needlework techniques my grandmother taught me when I was small.
-Granted, they were just tiny ovals made with detached chain stitches (or lazy daisy stitches as they are also known).
-But if you only want tiny leaves, to go with tiny flowers, they serve the purpose.
+Learning to embroider a leaf was one of the first needlework techniques my grandmother taught me.
+These were tiny ovals made with detached chain stitches, also known as lazy daisy stitches.

 Detached chain leaflets on a stem stitch stemStem stitch stalks with detached chain stitch leaves